 The imperial dynasties of ancient China

-The various cultural and social strands were developed in the final phase of ancient China’s history.
-This was characterised by the rise of strong, centralised states which unified the Chinese cultural area under a single imperial dynasty.
+The final phase of ancient China’s history was characterized by the rise of strong, centralized states, which unified the Chinese people under a single imperial dynasty.

-The Qin dynasty emerged as the first unifiers of ancient China from the constant warfare between the different regional states of the late Zhou period.
-The Qin was a short-lived dynasty, brought down by regional forces which it had failed to tame and by a peasantry which it had ruthlessly exploited.
+The Qin dynasty is famous for imposing a rigid unity on Chinese society, and in building an early version of the Great Wall of China.
+The Qin regime’s very rigidity, however, made it a short-lived dynasty.
+It was brought down by regional forces which it had failed to tame and by a peasantry which it had ruthlessly exploited.

 The end of ancient China

 The Han dynasty lasted until 220 CE, when it broke up into several successor states.
 Thus began a period of weakness for China, when no single dynasty was able to establish its rule over the whole country for several centuries.
 This opened the way for non-Chinese peoples from surrounding regions to establish their own states within China.

 This was a dark period in Chinese history, but by no means as dark as the period which followed the collapse of the western Roman empire in Europe.
 Society was disrupted, trade declined and many cities shrank, but even in barbarian-occupied areas, administrations staffed by Confucian-educated officials continued to govern.
 Chinese civilization was preserved intact until, a few centuries later, new dynasties would once again rule the whole of China.

 The Civilization of Ancient China

 The Confucian bureaucratic state which governed China for more than two thousand years of history first evolved in Ancient China.
 All of the key governing institutions of imperial China came into being at this time.

 China’s pre-20th century state was associated above all else with the rule by emperors – monarchs who ruled the whole of China, and often neighboring regions as well.
 They belonged to different dynasties, lines of rulers who followed each other on the throne from generation to generation.